crossclassify/xc-sdk-ios/README.md

 #### Step 5.2: `UIKit` pages
 **Specify Page Name and Form Name**

-Fo each page which contains a form (e.g. signup, login), add the following code in the `viewDidAppear(_:)` method if the page contains a form:
+For each page that contains a form (e.g. signup, login), add the following code in the `viewDidAppear(_:)` method if the page contains a form:
 ```swift
 CrossClassify.shared.track(pageName: "PAGE_NAME_HERE", formName: "FORM_NAME_HERE", view: view)
 ```